rajbos/rajbos/README.md

 Find out more about my upcoming conferences on my [blog](https://devopsjournal.io/blog/about).

 ## Work | Xebia :hammer:
-In my day job I work for Xebia [link](https://www.xebia.com/) as a DevOps consultant and Trainer, helping our customers with whatever they need regarding development.
+In my day job I work for Xebia [link](https://www.xebia.com/) as a DevOps consultant and GitHub Trainer, helping our customers with whatever they need regarding development.
 Whether it's training, finding out some obscure issues, setting up their CI/CD pipelines, or helping them on their way to implement more DevOps patterns and practices, I help them with it.

 Some of the trainings I give regularly:
 - GitHub for Developers
 - GitHub Actions Fundamentals
 - GitHub Advanced Security
+- GitHub Copilot

 ## About :gear:
 * Name: Rob Bos